jwickowski/codepruner.com/src/codepruner.com/content/english/post/2021/welcome-on-CodePruner.md

   * To have safe backup
   * To be able to recreate blog automatically

-# How can you help me?
+## How can you help me?
 * If you find a mistake, create a PR to repo with posts [github.com/jwickowski/codepruner.com](https://github.com/jwickowski/codepruner.com).
 * If you want to talk or discuss, write an email to me or leave a comment.
-* If you think the content is valueable, share it.
+* If you think the content is valuable, share it.